 - Contain the mess: Find new ways to hold your old items.
 It’ll help keep the area clean and help you see what you already have so you don’t buy duplicates.
 A label maker is very helpful at this stage.

-You can apply these ideas to any room of the house.
+You can apply these ideas I got from pest control Melbourne to any room of the house.
 If you’re having a hard time, just watch an episode of Hoarders and you’ll suddenly feel very motivated.

 Start with your pantry.
 Clear all the shelves, wipe them down, and throw away all expired goods.
 While everything is out on the counter, group similar items in size or use together and find a way to store them.
 I’ll be sharing some of my storage tips later this week so stick around for more ideas there.
 I also like to take an inventory at this point.
 Write everything you have down and include quantities.
 Then put everything back into your pantry or cabinets using your new sorting system.